jbullers/ramblings.blog/content/md/posts/2023-09-10-why-clojure.md

 ;; This is Clojure code
 (for [n (range 10) :when (even? n)] (* n n))
 ```
-And sure, the Clojure version has very simple *language syntax* (we've seen it all already with Uncle Bob's example), but it layers on a mini-DSL that you also have to learn, which isn't really any different than the Python construct which is supported by explicit syntax.
+And sure, the Clojure version has very simple *language syntax* (we've seen it all already with Uncle Bob's example), but it layers on a mini-DSL that you also have to learn, which isn't really any different from the Python construct which is supported by explicit syntax.
 At a certain point, it's all just variations on a theme.

 > For completeness, Clojure can also do something similar to the Groovy approach:
 > ```clojure